LightArrowsEXE/QTEC/.github/ISSUE_TEMPLATE/update-anime.md

 **Anime name**:

-## What was the mistake that requires fixing?
+## What information needs to be changed?

 ## Screenshots** *(if applicable*)